container-storage-interface/spec/spec.md

 #### `ListVolumes`

-A Controller Plugin MUST implement this RPC call if it has `LIST_VOLUMES` capability.
+A Controller service MUST implement this RPC call if it has `CONTROLLER_LIST_VOLUMES` capability.
 The Plugin SHALL return the information about all the volumes that it knows about.

 ```protobuf